brentley/ecsworkshop/content/secrets/conclusion.md

 weight: 40
 ---

-In this module we went over how to store and work with secrets in ECS.
+In this module we went over how to create and manage secrets with ECS and AWS managed services.

-The most common question customers ask is when to use Secrets Manager versus Parameter Store.
-The answer depends on your business case and sensitivity of the data being stored.

-As a best practice, use Secrets Manager unless there is a compelling reason not to use it.
-Secrets Manager handles the security transit of sensitive data as well as credential rotation.
-Secrets manager is tightly integrated with AWS services and is the best choice for handling sensitive data between AWS services.
+AWS Secrets Manager handles the security transit of sensitive data as well as credential rotation and is tightly integrated with AWS services, making it a good choice for handling sensitive data between AWS services.
+AWS Systems Manager Parameter is another service that allows for the storage and retrieval of secure strings.